Prediction of single-atom-thick transition metal nitride CrN$_4$ with a square-planar network and high-temperature ferromagnetism: Abstract

 \section{Abstract}

 Single-atom-thick two-dimensional materials such as graphene usually have a hexagonal lattice while the square-planar lattice is uncommon in the family of two-dimensional materials.
 Here, we demonstrate that single-atom-thick transition metal nitride CrN$_4$ monolayer is a stable free-standing layer with a square-planar network.
-The stability of square-planar geometry is ascribed to the combination of N-N double bond, Cr-N coordination bond, and $\pi$-d conjugation, in which the double $\pi$-d conjugation situation is reported for the first time.
-This mechanism is entirely different from that of the reported two-dimensional materials, leading to ultralow formation energy and robust stability.
+The stability of square-planar geometry is ascribed to the combination of N=N double bond, Cr-N coordination bond, and $\pi$-d conjugation, in which the double $\pi$-d conjugation is rarely reported in previous studies.
+This mechanism is entirely different from that of the reported two-dimensional materials, leading to lower formation energy and more robust stability compared to the synthesized g-C$_3$N$_4$ monolayer.
 On the other hand, CrN$_4$ layer has a ferromagnetic ground state, in which the ferromagnetic coupling between two Cr atoms is mediated by electrons of the half-filled large $\pi$ orbitals from $\pi$-d conjugation.
-The high-temperature ferromagnetism with the Curie temperature above 1000 K is confirmed from the GGA+U, SCAN, and HSE calculations.
+The high-temperature ferromagnetism in CrN$_4$ monolayer is confirmed by solving the Heisenberg model with Monte Carlo method.

 Two-dimensional (2D) materials possess a variety of unique electronic properties due to the reduced dimensionality, which have attracted tremendous research interest and become the focused issues of frontier research in physics and material fields.
 After graphene was discovered in 2004 \cite{Novoselov2004}, various 2D materials have been fabricated in experiments, such as boron nitride \cite{Song2010}, silicene \cite{Lalmi2010}, borophene \cite{Mannix2015}, stanene \cite{Saxena2016}, transition metal dichalcogenides \cite{Coleman2011}, MXenes \cite{Naguib2011}, $etc$.
-In theoretical studies many kinds of 2D materials were proposed \cite{Ashton2017}.
+In theoretical studies, many kinds of 2D materials were proposed \cite{Ashton2017}.
 Among them, only a small fraction of 2D materials consist of single layer of atoms such as graphene, while others consist of several atomic layers such as MoS$_2$.
-We call the former as single-atom-thick 2D materials, which usually have hexagonal honeycomb geometry and are composed of the third to fifth group elements.
-Because no 3d transition metal elements is included in these single-atom-thick 2D materials, there is no intrinsic magnetism in them and it limits their application in magnetic devices.
+We call the former single-atom-thick 2D materials, which usually have hexagonal honeycomb geometry and are composed of the third to fifth group elements.
+Because no magnetic metal element is included in these single-atom-thick 2D materials, there is no intrinsic magnetism in them and it limits their application in magnetic devices.